shayna-wallace/shayna-wallace.github.io/index.md

-## Welcome to Shayna Wallace GitHub Page
+## Welcome to Shayna Wallace ePortfolio

 ### *Please see link to access my GitHub for the code for the original arifacts before enhancements, the enhanced artifacts, and the written narratives.
 [Shayna's Github](https://github.com/shayna-wallace/shayna-wallace.github.io.git)*